git-moss/DrivenByMossWiki/Ableton-Push-I-&-II.md

 * **Arrows** The cursor keys now consistently always change the track (device, layers) and scene bank, except in the browser they change the browser tabs.
 * **Shift+Touchstrip** - Change behaviour of touchstrip: Send pitch bend, a midi CC or a mixed mode.
 If mixed mode is selected upwards pitch bend is sent and downwards the select midi cc.
 * **Shift+Track** - Turn off/on VU meters.
 * **Browse** - Enters Preset selection mode for a device.
-A device needs to be selected.
+If no device is selected the browser is opened to add a device.
 * **Add Track**: Adds a new instrument track
 * **Shift+Add Track**: Adds a new effect track
 * **Select+Add Track**: Adds a new audio track